 Six Appalachian Trail (A.T.)
 Crews tackle large-scale projects such as Trail relocations and rehabilitation and bridge and shelter construction.
 The all-volunteer crews are active from May thru October each year on projects located from Maine to Georgia.
 Trail Crew projects—which may last for a week or more—are planned and completed in cooperation with A.T. maintaining clubs and agency partners such as the National Park Service and the U.S. Forest Service.

-All crew members must be able to live and work cooperatively and in close proximity with fellow volunteers of both sexes, all ages and nationalities.
+All crew members must be able to live and work cooperatively and in close proximity with fellow volunteers of all genders, ages, and nationalities.
 All crew members are expected to participate equally in routine tasks, including cooking, cleaning, and tool care, both at base camp and the project site.

 Trail work is hard, physical labor.
 It involves working with hand tools, and getting dirty is guaranteed.
 The crews work eight- or nine-hour days, rain or shine, hot or cold, regardless of black flies, mosquitoes, and other insects.
 During the course of the crew season, the weather can vary from sweaty, summertime heat to freezing, winter-like cold.

 Crews gather at base camp for introductions and orientation the day before departing to spend the work week at the project location.
 Accommodations at the project sites vary, ranging from primitive backcountry tent camps to tenting in developed campgrounds to cabins accessible by vehicle.
 On crews working at remote backcountry locations, participants may have a lengthy and strenuous full-day backpack with significant elevation gain to their field campsite, and a primitive backcountry experience without showers, bathrooms, or running water for the duration of their week.
 These crews carry in food, tools, and group gear in addition to their personal equipment.
 Most crews can expect a hike to the work site each morning..